SSXcorp/Book-Store-Final/README.md

 Maven (for building and running the project)

 MySQL
 ```

-You chn check this using cmd commands:
+You can check this using cmd commands:

 ```
 java --version
 mvn --version
 mysql --version
 ```

 3️⃣ Configure the Database